 expressive arts and design

 Our setting uses a key person approach.
 This means that each member of staff has a group of children for whom she is particularly responsible.
-During a child's time at Langley an EYFS record keeping document will be maintained and updated regularly by the child's key person.
 When a child first starts at the setting she will help them settle and throughout your child's time at the setting, will help them to benefit from the setting's activities.
 She will work with parents to make sure that what we provide is right for their child's particular needs and interests.
-She will use information that she gains from observations, photographs and craft/artwork to document progress and in planning the next stages of your child's individual development.
-Parents are able to have access to these records at all reasonable times.
-These records may then be passed to your child's reception class teacher on their induction into school.
+She will use information that she gains from observations and interactions to plan the next stages of your child's individual development.

 Although a child's key person will be the parent's main point of contact, all the staff care for all the children during the session and will happily feedback developmental progress on a daily basis or discuss any concerns with parents.